-The Form 4.4 HOA Addendum will be applicable to purchases of properties that are parts of a Home Owner's Association, Townhome Association, Condominium Association, Marina Park

-Association, or Manufactured Home Park Association.
+The Form 4.4 HOA Addendum will be applicable to purchases of properties that are parts of a Home Owner's Association, Townhome Association, Condominium Association, Marina Park Association, or Manufactured Home Park Association.
 The HOA Addendum will require that the Buyer receives, among other things, the association's CC&Rs, bylaws, articles of incorporation, and budget documents.
 The purpose of these documents is to put the Buyer on notice of any unique rules, expenditures, or penalties of the association and to allow the Buyer to terminate the offer if the documents prove unacceptable.

 If you have questions about CC&Rs or your legal rights and remedies under homeowners' association governing documents, you should have your attorney review the documents for you.
 A real estate licensee is prohibited by law from giving legal advice.
-For more information on homeowners' associations and CC&Rs, click here.
+For more information on homeowners' associations and CC&Rs, visit the Homeowners Protection Bureau's "Oregon HOA Laws and Resources" webpage.